 Search relevance is something that everyone should understand but only a few pay enough attention to.
 In this blog post, my goal is to demonstrate the art of sorting search results without creating rocket-science-complex custom ranking models.

 There are several options, though, which are worth to be aware of.
-Some of them are even easy-to-implement, so you can get an instant boost to your results’ relevance. read more…
+Some of them are even easy-to-implement, so you can get an instant boost to your results’ relevance.
+Let’s check it out the most powerful operators that is called: XRANK. read more…

 Since I am a search consultant, I was very happy to see that “Search” as a topic made it even to the main keynote of Microsoft Ignite.
 It was great seeing the enhancements added to “Modern Search” in Office 365 – however I have missed something. read more…